INA in West Africa - Higher income for smallholders

 A fair chocolate is a good example: Livelihood-securing income in a supply chain

 One component of the tree cultivation project is a fair, traceable supply chain: cocoa farmers of the Ghanaian cooperative Fanteakwa receive a monetary premium equal to the Fairtrade Living Income Reference Price Differentials in addition to the Fairtrade premium and -minimum price.
 The cocoa's journey from the cooperative to the chocolate bars on the shelves of REWE and PENNY can be followed.
-Starting in autumn 2020, REWE and PENNY will sell different varieties of Fairtrade chocolate bars in Germany.
+Starting in spring 2021, REWE and PENNY will sell different varieties of Fairtrade chocolate bars in Germany.
 The chocolate will also be gradually introduced in REWE Group's international sales lines.

 Strengthen cooperatives - gain independence